 Apply for the necessary permits

-Tip: Get in touch with your local authority first to make sure the renovation of your home complies with the planning requirements.
+Contact your local council beforehand to make sure the renovation of your home complies with planning regulations.

-However you look at it, doing up your home takes a large chunk out of your monthly budget.
-Fortunately, there are a series of financial subsidies that you should seize with both hands.
+Whichever way you look at it, renovating your home will account for a large chunk of your monthly budget.
+Fortunately, there are a number of financial incentives that warrant your attention.